Tunisian crochet is ever-evolving. There are so many stitches and stitch combinations.

 Twisted Stitches.
 We have videos for twisted stitches on the Youtube channel for:

 All the twisted stitches can be twisted in either direction, making double the number.
 And, you can twist other stitches as well, making it even higher.

-These are other stitches which can be worked as for any of the insertions making them actually 6 different stitches in 1.
+These are other stitches that can be worked as for any of the insertions making them actually 6 different stitches in 1.
 For instance, the Tunisian Double can be worked with an insertion of reverse, simple, purl, knit, etc.:

 Tunisian Double Stitch